yogh-io/bl3p4j-api/README.md

 # Java API Wrapper for the BL3P Exchange

-Simple wrapper to approach the BL3P API from Java.
+Simple wrapper to approach the full BL3P API from Java.

 Example usage: